jbiatek/BSGRulebook/dynamic.md

 When an expansion includes a "fancy" version of an existing component, such as the plastic basestars and Centurions, they are used *instead of* those components, not *along with*.
 The number of components is important, because they are [not treated as unlimited resources](#component-limitations).

-<p class="nodaybreak">Even though the Daybreak expansion isn't being used in this game, if you have it, it can be useful to use Miracle tokens to track who has and has not used their once-per-game ability. </p>
+<p class="nodaybreak" markdown="1">Even though the Daybreak expansion isn't being used in this game, if you have it, it can be useful to use Miracle tokens to track who has and has not used their once-per-game ability. </p>

 <p>The starting layout of ships is:</p>